schreiber-lab/reflectorch/paper/paper.md

 # Summary

 We introduce `reflectorch`, a Python package which facilitates the full machine learning pipeline for the data domain of X-ray and neutron reflectivity.
 Firstly, the package allows the choice of different parameterizations of the scattering length density profile of a thin film and the sampling of the ground truth physical parameters from user-defined ranges.
-Secondly, the package provides functionality for the fast simulation of reflectivity curves on the GPU using a vectorized implementation of the Abeles matrix formalism and the augmentation of the theoretical curves with noise informed by experimental considerations.
+Secondly, the package provides functionality for the fast simulation of reflectivity curves on the GPU using a vectorized implementation of the Abelès matrix formalism [@Abeles1950] and the augmentation of the theoretical curves with noise informed by experimental considerations.
 The architecture of the neural network as well as the training callbacks and hyperparameters can be easily customized from YAML configurtation files.
-Notably, our implementation makes use of a special training procedure described in the paper *Neural network analysis of neutron and X-ray reflectivity data incorporating prior knowledge*, in which prior boundaries for the target parameters are provided alongside the reflectivity curve as an additional input to the neural network.
+Notably, our implementation makes use of a special training procedure introduced in our publication [@Munteanu2024], in which prior boundaries for the target parameters are provided alongside the reflectivity curve as an additional input to the neural network.

 # Statement of need